rubengmurray/npm-test-action/README.md

     uses: rubengmurray/npm-test-action/.github/workflows/test.yml@main
     with:
       test-command: 'test:unit'  # Optional: defaults to 'test'
-      skip-cache: true     # Optional: prevent caching (can be used to avoid any potential cache issues)
+      skip-cache: false # Optional: prevent caching (can be used to avoid any potential cache issues)
+      skip-draft-prs: true # Optional: skip running tests on draft PRs (graceful if not PR based)

 ```